There are bugs that look like ants in my house.

 You can distinguish swarming ants from swarming termites by looking closely at some important body parts.
 (A magnifying glass can help with the identification.)
 Ants have a narrow waist and bent antennae, and they do not immediately shed their wings.
 Winged termites have no waist and straight antennae.
 They shed their wings soon after they emerge.

-As you are unsure of what you have, and I cannot make an accurate determination without specimens to look at, your best course of action is to call the local Orkin Branch.
-A trained Orkin Inspector will come to your home and conduct a thorough inspection.
+As you are unsure of what you have, and I cannot make an accurate determination without specimens to look at, your best course of action is to call Orkin.
+The Orkin Man will come to your home and conduct a thorough inspection.
 Upon completion, a report will be provided, and the inspector will be able to assess what you actually have.
 Whether they are ants or termites, they are both pests that need to be controlled.
-Your Orkin Inspector will develop a customized treatment plan to control whichever pest you are dealing with.
+Your Orkin Specialist will develop a customized treatment plan to control whichever pest you are dealing with.

 Our Pest Library